-In Clojure (and I guess most other Lisps), the REPL is normally directly connected to your running project and is a way for you to add new code, update/replace existing code, inspect the values or state of anything currently running in your project, run any arbitrary pieces of code against the running project, etc. One important distinction, as I understand it, as compared to REPLs found in many other languages, is that the Clojure REPL is not solely file-based.
-You can apply code changes against the running project independently of the source files on disk.
-But you can also reload namespaces from the files on disk too.
+In Clojure (and I guess most other Lisps), the REPL is normally directly connected to your running project and is a way for you to add new code, update/replace existing code, inspect the values or state of anything currently running in your project, run any arbitrary pieces of code against the running project, etc. It's important to note that the Clojure REPL does not force you to write (or directly paste in) all the code to be run after starting it up.
+You can start a REPL session from your project, or you can just start a new one entirely from scratch.
+It's up to you.
+You can run arbitrary code snippets typed into the REPL session of course, but you can also load (and reload) code into the REPL session from your project's source files on disk.

 This leads to a workflow that allows for a high degree of experimentation and iteration.
 In my REPL-connected IDE (IntelliJ with the Clojure Cursive plugin) I can easily place my cursor over any bit of code in my project and hit Command+Enter to run that snippet in the REPL.
 As I write Clojure code, my source files often temporarily end up looking like a sort of "scratch pad" of different bits of code snippets while I was trying different things until I finish up whatever it is that I was working on.